DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDeploymentByImage.md

 ## YAML creation

-In addition to creating a Deployment by mirroring as described above, it can also be created by YAML.
+In addition to creating a Deployment by image as described above, it can also be created by YAML.

 ### Basic information configuration